 Another vague life plan is to move to Venice as a glamorous mysterious widow who mostly wears black lace and has a tiny veil to wear in church.
 I’m a single atheist so the practical parts of this one are challenging but I’m sure I’ll figure it out.
 My perfume would be Santa Maria Novella’s rose scent and I’d spend Sundays after church in Harry’s Bar drinking bellinis and flirting with minor celebrities.

-I sometimes go back and forth on moving to a tiny cottage in an Irish fishing village by the sea.
+I sometimes go back and forth on moving to a tiny cottage in an Irish fishing village by the sea in West Cork.
 I’d wear mostly giant cashmere wraps and keep my hair wild and curly and have a family of cats who live nearby and come in to curl up by the peat fire sometimes.

 I smell like my favorite Vanille Incensee – cozy and warm and a little rebellious.
 I go for daily walks over the fields with my pair of sad-eyed greyhounds in my Burberry and practical but chic boots and the townspeople think I’m lovely but a bit odd.